taylor009/blog-generator/README.md

 ## Usage Flow

 Below is the general flow of how the multi-agent system works.
-Some agents are still in development (marked as “planned”).
+Some agents are still in development (marked as "planned").

 ### Researcher Agent
-1. Receives a topic input (e.g., “AI-driven content creation”).
+1. Receives a topic input (e.g., "AI-driven content creation").
 2. Searches for information (using [Tavily](https://www.npmjs.com/package/tavily) or another search API).
 3. Summarizes the findings using ChatGPT or another LLM.

 ### Curator Agent (Planned)
-- Filters and selects the most relevant segments from the Researcher’s summary.
+- Filters and selects the most relevant segments from the Researcher's summary.

 ### Writer Agent (Planned)
 - Creates a coherent first draft of the blog post using the curated information.